MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/where-do-i-put-the--include-statement-for-the-trace-message-header-fil.md

 ---
-title: Where do I put the #include statement for the trace message header file
+title: Where do I Put the Include Statement for the Trace Message Header File
-description: Where do I put the #include statement for the trace message header file ms.date: 04/20/2017
+description: Where do I put the include statement for the trace message header file ms.date: 04/20/2017
 ---